zalando/nakadi/README.md

 in the event type's schema, the posted event must also contain a `metadata` object with an `eid` and `occurred_at` fields.
-The `eid` is a UUID that uniquely identifies an event and the `occurred_at` field identifies the time of creation of the Event defined by the producer.
+The `eid` is a UUID that uniquely identifies an event and the `occurred_at` field identifies the time of creation of the event defined by the producer.

 Note that the order of events in the posted array will be the order they are published onto the event stream and seen by consumers.
 They are not re-ordered based on